jeffbass/yin-yang-ranch/docs/librarian-prototype.rst

     send a reply just like the ``CLI_chat.py`` program did.

-Setting up the **librarian** prototype for using this Google Voice SMS texting communications channel is difficult to debug.
+Setting up the **librarian** prototype for using this Google Voice SMS texting communications channel is very difficult to debug.
 You cannot expect to get any support other than reading the Google Gmail Python API docs and reading the source code for the **librarian** prototype.
 It's an experimental prototype.
 It works for me.
 It may or may not work for you and I cannot provide help in